adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v1/image/README.md

 2. `./jpegQuality` - defines the image quality for JPEGs (0 lowest quality / size to 100 highest quality / size).
 Default value is 82.
 3. `./disableLazyLoading` - allows to disable lazy loading for images (loading the image only when the image is visible on the client device)
+4`./enableAssetDeliveryService` - If `true`, assets will be delivered through Dynamic Media.

 ### Edit Dialog Properties
 The following properties are written to JCR for this Image component and are expected to be available as `Resource` properties: